Get

 The primordial pouch is simply excess fat and skin that hangs below your cat’s tummy.
 Some cats have larger pouches than others, and some breeds are predisposed to have a more prominent pouch.
 Cats of all different weights and body condition scores can have a primordial pouch.

 It is a completely normal part of their anatomy and absolutely nothing to worry about.
-If you are unsure if your cat is overweight or if they have a primordial pouch, consult your vet, as they will be able to advise you on whether your cat needs to lose weight or not.
+If you are unsure if your cat is overweight or if they have a primordial pouch, consult a vet, as they will be able to advise you on whether your cat needs to lose weight or not.

 Spoiler title